guitarvydas/0dv2/doc/2023-06-27-0Dv2 Working Paper.md

 ## Syntax Mapper
 - use Ohm-JS + FAB to convert the minimal Odin 0D code into other languages
 - manifestation of FDD principles
+## Usage
+### Odin Test
+`cd odin`
+`make`
+Type in lines of test when prompted.
+An empty line quits.
+Dump `demo.txt` to see what was typed in.
+### Syntax Mapper
+`cd syntax-mapper`
+`make`
+See `temp3` for the converted output.

+Note that, at this time, the conversion is not complete.

+Note that the converter uses brackets `(-` and `-)` which, at this time, remain in `temp3`.
+We want to use something that cannot be confused with braces and parentheses in the source, but can be formatted by a Lisp pretty-printer, and, can be understood by `indenter.py` and `intermediateindenter.py`.

+Note that most of the tools being used rely on *structured text*, i.e. parentheses and braces, instead of Python-esque indentation syntax.
+To use these tools, we invent new kinds of brackets `(-` and `-)` that allow us to keep working in *structured text* mode and can be converted - at the last moment - into Python indentation syntax as needed.
+To work in this mode, you will see .FAB files that insert the new kinds of brackets into the generated code.
+Aside: it is easier to insert such brackets than it is to actually parse indentation (we'll let the Python compiler worry about that).
+Aside: Human readability is not a goal, we simply want something that a dumb machine can parse.

 ## Minor Revelations
 - sys is a Container
 - current Odin implementation combines Design with Optimization details (Production Engineering)